 “Let the wicked forsake his way, and the unrighteous man his thoughts; let him return to the LORD, that He may have compassion on him, and to our God, for He will abundantly pardon.”

-God uses pain and weaknesses, along with other afflictions, as His chisel for sculpting our lives.
-Felt weaknesses deepens our dependence on Christ for strength each day.
-THE WEAKER WE FEEL THE HARDER WE LEAN.
-In moments like this I lean on my faith, and I feel a little bit of peace knowing that He is in control from above.
+God uses pain/weakness/affliction as His chisel for sculpting our lives.
+Weakness deepens our dependence on Christ for strength each day.
+THE WEAKER WE FEEL, THE HARDER WE LEAN.
+In these moments I lean on faith, and feel peace knowing He’s in control.

 One of the worst things about Westboro Baptist Church is that they call themselves a “Baptist Church”.
-They are neither.
+They’re neither.
 Not Baptist.
-Nor a true church (at least not one that is based upon biblical Christian teaching).
+Nor a true church (at least not one that’s based upon biblical Christian teaching).

-- “Have a wonderful day.
-Don’t stay here when God is calling you there.
-The LORD our God said to us at Horeb, ‘You have stayed long enough at this mountain.
+“Have a wonderful day.
+Don’t stay here when God’s calling you there.
+The LORD our God said to us at Horeb, ‘You’ve stayed long enough at this mountain.
 Break camp and advance.’
 (Deuteronomy 1:6-7)”

-Always remembering that Obi-won Kenobi is not Jesus,
+God bless you friend.
+Always remember – Obi-won Kenobi is not Jesus.

 Pastor Troy Skinner